cbourgois/HandlebarsLoader/README.md

-HandlebarLoader v0.1
+HandlebarLoader
 =============

-This script help to load Handlebar templates and partials easily.
+This script help to load [Handlebar](https://github.com/wycats/handlebars.js) templates and partials easily.

 How to use
 -------